Viability of Boosted Light Dark Matter in a Two-Component Scenario: Boost Effects in Dark Matter Phenomenology

 The existing limits on the scalar DM can alter significantly if the particle is boosted.
-We discuss the effect of boost on the scalar DM $\phi_3$ in detail and it is shown that in the two component scenario, the MeV scale dark matter that satisfies the total relic density together with the VLDM, is $\sim 10$ MeV.
+We discuss the effect of boost on the relic density of scalar DM $\phi_3$ and it is shown that in the two-component scenario, the MeV scale dark matter that satisfies the total relic density together with the VLDM, is $\sim 10$ MeV.
 For MeV scale DM in this range, sufficient amount of boost can be obtained which can overcome the detector thresholds.
-There are challenges in the detection the boosted Dark Matter in direct detection experiments.
+There are challenges in the detection of the boosted dark matter in direct detection experiments.
 First of all, the flux of the boosted DM particle is small and nearly mono-energetic \citep{Agashe:2015xkj}.
-Hence for boosted dark matter, large volume detectors are preferred.
-We aim to discuss the detection prospect of the MeV scalar dark matter in detail in an upcoming work\footnote {The detection of the vectorlike DM ($\chi_1$) will be similar to the conventional WIMP direct detection studies.}.
+Hence, for boosted dark matter, large volume detectors are preferred.
+However, the detection of the vectorlike DM ($\chi_1$) will be similar to the conventional WIMP direct detection studies.
+Nevertheless, as already mentioned, we will study the detection prospect of the boosted MeV scalar dark matter in detail in an upcoming work.